Niger College Emerges Winner of the 5th Edition of Gregory Imafidon Foundation Football Tournament

 Email: editor.championnews@gmail.com

 The well-attended finals between Niger College and Edokpolor Grammar School ended 1-1 draw after 90 minutes of playtime.
-Niger College won the gold cup after defeating Edokpolor Grammar School via penalty shoot out which took both schools to play sudden death.
+Niger College won the gold cup after defeating Edokpolor Grammar School via penalty shoot-out which took both schools to playing sudden death.

 In 3rd place, Ogbe secondary school defeated Benin Technical College by one goal to nil to win the bronze medal.

-Mr Imafidon who ensures he was physically present during the tournament, in his address at the closing ceremony,he emphasized the needs for all to take school sports seriously as he stated that his passion for engaging the youth positively will discourage them from crime so that they can become useful to themselves and the society.
+Mr Imafidon who ensures he was physically present during the tournament, in his address at the closing ceremony, emphasized the need for all to take school sports seriously as he stated that his passion for engaging the youth positively will discourage them from crime so that they can become useful to themselves and the society.

 His speech read ” Distinguished ladies and gentlemen, you are all welcome to the closing ceremony of the 5th edition of Gregory Imafidon foundation gold cup for secondary schools in Edo State.